cdapio/cdap/cdap-docs/admin-manual/source/security/authorization.rst

 - The user that runs the CDAP Master is granted *ADMIN* on the CDAP instance, so that the *default* namespace can be created by that user if it does not already exist.

-- The user that runs the CDAP Master is granted *READ*, *WRITE*, *ADMIN*, and *EXECUTE* on the system namespace, so operations such as creation of system tables, deployment of system artifacts, and deployment of system dataset modules can be performed by that user.
+- The user that runs the CDAP Master is granted *READ*, *WRITE*, *EXECUTE*, and *ADMIN* on the system namespace, so operations such as creation of system tables, deployment of system artifacts, and deployment of system dataset modules can be performed by that user.